bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.16.13 - 2024/07/17 =
+* Fix - Error message not displayed in the booking forms list if the form author user has been deleted
+* Fix - Booking bulk action did not take into account the "created_from" and "created_to" filters

 = 1.16.12 - 2024/07/16 =
 * Dev - Add booking filter "created_from" and "created_to" (as URL parameter only, no GUI)
 * Lib - Update FullCalendar to 6.1.15